hitchdev/hitchstory/docs/src/approach/flaky-tests.md

 * Non deterministic code.
 ** SELECT statements without ORDER BY will often jumble the order of returned items, causing test failures

-* Environment behaving in unexpected ways:
-* Bugs and indeterminism in testing code
+* Bugs and indeterminism in testing code.
-* Code that behaves non-deterministically

 Flaky tests can almost always be solved through more:

-* Increasing isolation
+* Increasing isolation - e.g. containerizing and upgrading containers consistently.
-* Making code more deterministic (e.g.
+* Making code behave in a more deterministic fashion - e.g. always a LIMIT to all database select code.
-* Accomodating indeterminism
+* Accomodating indeterminism - making user stories accept the full range of potential outputs.

 ## Useful flakiness

 Mostly test flakiness is just an irritation.

-However, sometimes, flakiness is actually useful in that it highlights a bug that would previously have remained uncovered.
+However, sometimes, flakiness is actually useful in that it highlights a bug that would previously have remained uncovered - e.g. a race condition.